AFIT-R/afit-r.github.io/analytics/predictive/discriminant_analysis.md

 ## Non-linear Discriminant Analysis {#nonlinear}

 As previously mentioned, LDA assumes that the observations within each class are drawn from a multivariate Gaussian distribution and the covariance of the predictor variables are common across all *k* levels of the response variable *Y*.
 Quadratic discriminant analysis (QDA) provides an alternative approach.
 Like LDA, the QDA classifier assumes that the observations from each class of *Y* are drawn from a Gaussian distribution.
 However, unlike LDA, QDA assumes that each class has its own covariance matrix.
 In other words, the predictor variables are not assumed to have common variance across each of the *k* levels in *Y*.
-Mathematically, it assumes that an observation from the *k*th class is of the form $X ∼ N(\mu_k, \mathbfΣ_k)$, where $\mathbfΣ_k$ is a covariance matrix for the *k*th class.
+Mathematically, it assumes that an observation from the *k*th class is of the form $$X ∼ N(\mu_k, \mathbfΣ_k)$$, where $$\mathbfΣ_k$$ is a covariance matrix for the *k*th class.
 Under this assumption, the classifier assigns an observation to the class for which

 $$ \hat\delta_k(x) = -\frac{1}{2}x^T\mathbf{Σ}^{-1}_kx+x^T\mathbf{Σ}^{-1}_k\hat\mu_k  - \frac{1}{2}\hat\mu_k^T\mathbf{Σ}^{-1}_k\hat\mu_k - \frac{1}{2}log\big|\mathbf{Σ}_k\big|+log(\hat\pi_k) \tag{3}$$